JoelErulu/WalkingTrails/README.md

 ### Description

 A fitness app which allows users to experience trails through a digital experience.
-Users will be able to scan QR codes to learn about trails they are exploring, create blog posts, and begin personalized workouts.
+Users in the future will be able to scan QR codes to learn about trails they are exploring, create blog posts, and begin personalized workouts

 ### Technologies